Building Transparency Documentation

 Transportation distance can be custom calculated, but EC3 provides a default initial estimate.

 You can also enter specific info about multiple transportation modes and distances manually, where you have more complete information.
-We recommend Ecotransit as a resource.
+We recommend as a resource.

 To calculate the A4 transportation impact, we multiply: